Sessions

 JSONL export schema 1.0

-session.export({ schema: '1.0', writer }) writes a deterministic JSONL stream conforming to schema 1.0 (graphorin-session-export/1.0).
+session.export({ schema: '1.0', sink }) writes a deterministic JSONL stream conforming to schema 1.0 (graphorin-session-export/1.0) into the supplied SessionExportSink; the optional writer string is a label stamped on the meta header.
 Each line is a typed record:

 | Record kind | When emitted |